muhammedkurtulus/wallet-dapp/README.md

 - Clone the repository
 - Install dependencies `npm install`
 - Run `npm run dev` to start the development server
-- Open the app in a browser
+- Open the app in a browser on `http://localhost:3000`

 <!-- ### Screenshots